dtgazmuri/SoftwareEngineering/Retrospective/SPG_Retrospective4.md

 ### Macro statistics

-- Number of stories committed vs done: 6 vs 3
+- Number of stories committed vs done: 5 vs 5

-- Total points committed vs done: 21 vs 11
+- Total points committed vs done: 26 vs 26

-- Nr of hours planned vs spent (as a team): 100 vs 99h 30m
+- Nr of hours planned vs spent (as a team): 96h vs 99h

-  (For the three missing story we didn't have time to finish the frontend/backend testing so they are not done)

 **Remember**  a story is done ONLY if it fits the Definition of Done: